Nakshatra: List of Nakshatras

-Padas (quarters)
+(quarters)

-Each of the 27 Nakshatras cover 13° 20’ of the ecliptic each.
-Each Nakshatra is also divided into quarters or padas of 3° 20’, and the below table lists the appropriate starting sound to name the child.
+Each of the 27 Nakshatras cover 13° 20’ of the ecliptic.
+Each Nakshatra is also divided into quarters or padas of 3° 20’, and the table below lists the appropriate starting sound to name the child.
 The 27 nakshatras, each with 4 padas, give 108, which is the number of beads in a japa mala, representing all the elements (ansh) of Vishnu: